harrycresswell/harry/site/content/page/imprint.md

 The site is hosted directly from [a GitHub repository](https://github.com/harrycresswell/harry) and uses [Netlify](https://www.netlify.com/), an awesome CDN for continuous deployment.
 That means when I push changes to Github it automatically deploys the live site.

 All the code can be found on [GitHub](https://github.com/harrycresswell/harry).
 Feel free to use it for your own learning and development.
 If you have any questions [drop me an email](mailto:studio@harrycresswell.com) or a [tweet](https://twitter.com/harrycresswell/).
 I'd be more than happy to help.

+## Form handling
+All form handling is also taken care of by Netlify, so when a visitor submits the form, Netlify collects the submission and notifies me via email.
+If you’re interested in how all this works, I wrote about it in [Static Site Form Handling with Netlify](/articles/forms-with-netlify/).